raspiblitz/raspiblitz/README.md

 * Make sure to connect the raspberry with a LAN cable to the internet at this point.
 * Make sure that your laptop and the raspberry are on the same local network.
-* On Mac OS X you can also consider to connect the raspberry directly with your laptop and share your WLAN internet connection over ethernet (thats a nice mobile setup): https://mycyberuniverse.com/mac-os/connect-to-raspberry-pi-from-a-mac-using-ethernet.html

 When everything boots up correctly, you should see the local IP address of your RaspiBlitz on the LCD panel.